Shuji Sato (astronomer): Professional record

-1970 constructed Astronomical Infra Red Observatoy (AIRO) at Agematsu, Kiso, Nagano, and various infrared photometers and started the infrared observations in Japan.
+1970 constructed Astronomical Infra Red Observatory (AIRO) at Agematsu, Kiso, Nagano, and various infrared photometers and started the infrared observations in Japan.

 1980 developed the observations using the instruments overseas, Mauna Kea, Australia, and Mainland, USA and carried out the researches.

 1987 arranged the infrastructure to develop the SUBARU Project in Hawaii.

 1992 built up TRISPEC (Triple-Range Imager and SPECtrograph with Polarimetry) and carried out the researches at Mauna Kea in 2001~02 and Okayama in 2003.

 1998 constructed Infra-Red Survey Facility (IRSF with SIRIUS; Simultaneous InfraRed Imager for Unbiased Survey) at Sutherland, South Africa, and carried out a number of survey works.

 2004 constructed the KANATA telescope at Higashi-Hiroshima, with which he carried out the researches using TRISPEC in collaboration with Hiroshima University.

 2008 devised a compact and inexpensive instrument, TRIPOL (Triple-Range Imager with Polarimetry) and distributed them in East Asia, with which he is continuing researches.